Papal Audience Tickets

 Is there a dress code to see the Pope?

 Yes, there is.
 In order to access certain places of worship, dress etiquette is required and strictly applies to both men and women.
-Clothing that exposes shoulders and knees is not allowed, so if you do not comply with this dress code you could risk being refused entry to the papal audience or the Angelus.
+Clothing that exposes shoulders and knees is not permitted, so if you do not comply with this dress code you could risk being refused entry to the papal audience or the Angelus.

 It is not necessary to dress extremely formally, but since you are going to see such a distinguished personality and perhaps have a souvenir photo taken with him, I recommend that you choose an elegant look.